opensearch-project/opensearch-benchmark-workloads/CONTRIBUTING.md

 ![example](https://dbyiw3u3rf9yr.cloudfront.net/assets/test-forked-workloads.png)

 ## Publish changes in a pull-request

+When committing changes, please include the `--signoff` flag.

 Before publishing the pull-request containg your changes, please ensure you've addressed the following in the PR: